 Adventure Team Challenge New York

-World T.E.A.M.
-Sports’ inclusive Adventure Team Challenge at Harris and Frost Valley, New York June 6-8, 2019 will engage developmentally-disabled teens and young adults from New York and New Jersey in an epic weekend of competitive team sporting events.
+World T.E.A.M.’s inclusive Adventure Team Challenge at Harris and Frost Valley, New York June 6-8, 2019 engages developmentally-disabled teens and young adults from New York and New Jersey in an epic weekend of outdoor team sports.

-Sponsored by American Portfolios Financial Services Inc. and The Center for Discovery, this inclusive Challenge will provide an opportunity for the developmentally-disabled to solve outdoor sporting challenges.
-Each participating team will work together to successfully complete each stage of the multi-sport event to cross the finish line together.
-Held at the Center for Discovery in Harris, New York, and at the Frost Valley YMCA, the participating teams in the Challenge will include 15 adaptive athletes who are teamed with 25 able-bodied coaches.
-Through inclusive competition, disabled participants will build confidence and serve as a role model for others, as well as inspiring all competitors and spectators.
+Hosted at the Center for Discovery in Harris, New York, and at the Frost Valley YMCA, participating teams in the Challenge include 15 adaptive athletes teamed with 25 able-bodied coaches.
+Through inclusive cooperation, disabled participants build confidence.
+They serve as role models for others, as well as inspiring all competitors and spectators.

-The Adventure Team Challenge New York will offer multiple outdoor challenges for participants.
-The event will begin with opening ceremonies at 3 p.m.
-June 6 at the Center for Discovery in Harris.
-World T.E.A.M. will present an introduction to orienteering clinic following preliminary field events and a coaches dinner at The Center for Discovery’s Carrus Dining Room.
+Multiple outdoor challenges are a part of each day for athletes at the Challenge.
+A gala opening ceremony welcomes athletes to the Center for Discovery in Harris, beginning at 3 p.m.
+June 6.
+World T.E.A.M. coaches present an introduction to orienteering clinic following preliminary field challenges, with a coaches dinner at The Center for Discovery’s Carrus Dining Room that evening.

-On Friday morning, following breakfast, coaches will undertake the Coaches Challenge on the Center’s Alpine Tower.
+On Friday morning, following breakfast, coaches undertake the Coaches Challenge on the Center’s high Alpine Tower.
 After lunch, all athletes and coaches depart for the Frost Valley YMCA Camp.
-Here, athletes will undertake an orienteering event.
-Dinner and a concert will follow.
+After setting up camp, all athletes undertake an orienteering challenge.
+Dinner and a concert follow.

-Early Saturday morning, selected participants will depart to climb Slide Mountain, the highest peak in the Catskill Mountains.
-Others athletes will undertake a hike on the mountain.
-That afternoon, athletes will complete the annual Regatta Challenge on Lake Cole.
-The day will finish with a closing awards ceremony for all athletes.
+Early Saturday morning, selected participants depart to climb Slide Mountain, the highest peak in the Catskill Mountains.
+Other athletes undertake a more gentle hike on the mountain.
+That afternoon, athletes complete the annual Regatta Challenge on Lake Cole.
+The day finishes with a closing awards ceremony that recognizes the contributions and accomplishments of all participating athletes.

-Since the inaugural Challenge in 2010, more than 180 developmentally-disabled athletes selected by The Center for Discovery have participated.
-Interest is high each year among potential athletes to join as a participating athlete.
+Since the inaugural Challenge in 2010, more than 180 developmentally-athletes with disabilities have participated.
+Selected by The Center for Discovery, interest by potential athletes is always high to join the program.

-“When you have the opportunity to spend two or three days with the exceptional athlete in a World T.E.A.M. event, you look beyond the wheelchair, beyond their physical and emotional challenges, and see the human being looking right back at you,” said the Challenge organizer Lon Dolber, the CEO and President of American Portfolios.
+“When you have the opportunity to spend two or three days with the exceptional athlete in a World T.E.A.M. event, you look beyond the wheelchair, beyond their physical and emotional challenges, and see the human being looking right back at you,” said the Challenge organizer Lon Dolber, CEO and President of American Portfolios Financial Services.
 “You recognize all that is possible within yourself.”